 If you’re like a lot of women then you’ve probably had your sports bra for a while.
 Like your friends probably have kids that are younger, type of thing.

 I get it, no judgements, a new sports bra isn’t necessarily on anyone’s to-do list.
-However, if you’ve got this sports bra thing covered, I applaud you.
-But if you don’t and want to learn more, keep reading.
+Why fix it if it isn’t broken?

 According to Fleetfeet.com

 New bras will give you the best comfort and support during your workouts.
 Straps will be stronger, elastic will rebound better, the fabric will breathe easier.
 But as they age, your sports bras wear out.
 When that happens, they quit supporting you the way they’re supposed to, and it can quickly turn a good workout routine into a bad routine.

 So, you need to replace them.
 Here’s what you need to know.

 Why Your Sports Bra Wears Out

 Sports bras save your breasts from being strained by repetitive bouncing or movement caused during your exercise.
 Your bra stretches and contracts to absorb the impact, and over time the elastic weakens, which affects support.